Raufun-Talukder-Raktim/Tour-Partner.com.bd/README.md

 This was a project of 3.1 software development Lab.
 This project all about tour management where user can book on a tour if he/she wanted.
 There also is a login/signup module.
-It has a chatting system with the admin panel .
+It has a chatting system with the admin panel.
+There is also a page dedicate to the information of the tour places.